Intelligence Gathering in Security Assessment

-Intelligence Gathering, Reconnaissance, Information Collection… No matter what you call it, it’s an important component of any security assessment project.
+Intelligence Gathering, Reconnaissance, Targeting, or Pre-Collection… No matter what you call it, it’s an important component of any security assessment project.

 Intelligence Gathering: The collection of intelligence both overt and covert to aid in the decision of a course of action.

 Intelligence Gathering (IG) is often viewed and approached as the first step of an assessment project.
 A penetration tester will diligently scan the target’s website, gather DNS information, check Google for email addresses and they might even check SHODAN for exploitable hosts.

 Unfortunately, this is often where the Intelligence Gathering stops.
 The assessor now has enough information to move on to the “Active Scanning” or “Exploitation” phases, suddenly ignoring that they will need to continuously perform IG on new information throughout an assessment.